-Frequently Asked Questions for Transfer Students
+Frequently Asked Questions from Transfer Students

 DO YOU REQUIRE A PORTFOLIO REVIEW FOR STUDENTS WITH AN INTEREST IN DESIGN/PRODUCTION?

 We do not require a portfolio review for design/production students unless they are applying for the Linehan Artist Scholar Program.
 We recommend that any design/production student contact the Laurie Newton-King at firstname.lastname@example.org to set up a meeting with one of our faculty members in your area of interest.
 Our production program includes scenic and costume design and production, lighting and sound design and stage management.

 WILL MY PREVIOUS THEATRE COURSES BE ACCEPTED IN YOUR DEPARTMENT?

 Some courses from other institutions may be accepted as equivalent to our required theatre courses.
 The determination is made in conference with a UMBC theatre department faculty advisor who will review your transcript, discuss your previous theatre courses and plan a course of study.
 (A transfer evaluation of your general education courses will be made by the Registrar’s Office.)
 Often we find that students have had some courses and experiences in technical theatre, dramatic literature and theatre history that fulfill one or two of the required courses in our curriculum.
 No matter how many classes you have taken in acting, voice and movement, those courses are not necessarily equivalent to the required technique courses at UMBC.
 A determination about your placement in our series of technique classes will be made based on your audition to enter the BFA program.
 Unless you have trained in techniques comparable to those we offer, you will probably be placed in the first level of acting, voice and movement for majors.
 Once you have been accepted by UMBC, you should call the theatre office to set up a meeting with an advisor.

 HOW DO I REGISTER FOR CLASSES?